 Why are ACH payments so popular?

 Another key perk is that there’s less lag time with transactions.
 Unlike a check, which might need to be mailed, an electronic payment takes place almost immediately.
-There are no manual deposits needed and less likelihood that a payment will get lost.
-Plus, no written record keeping that can be tedious and susceptible to errors.
+There are no manual deposits needed and less likelihood that payment will get lost.
+Plus, no written record-keeping that can be tedious and susceptible to errors.

 From an economic perspective, ACH payments are less expensive than credit cards.
 They cost less to process for a business, especially when collecting several recurring payments.
 Plus, automation cuts down on hours of manual labor.
 One downside with this is that there isn’t a real-time approval or denial response like you get with a debit or credit card.